November 30, 2022 – Thinx Settlement to Provide Cash, Vouchers to Buyers

-Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed following reports that Thinx underwear contains toxic chemicals known as per- and polyfluoroalkyl substances (PFAS).
+Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed following reports that certain menstrual underwear contains toxic chemicals known as per- and polyfluoroalkyl substances (PFAS).

 How Can a Lawsuit Help?

-A class action lawsuit, if filed and successful, could help consumers get their money back and force the manufacturer to change the way it makes and sells its Thinx underwear.
+A class action lawsuit, if filed and successful, could help consumers get their money back and potentially force companies that sell menstrual underwear to change the way they manufacture and advertise their products.

-Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed against the maker of Thinx menstrual underwear.
+Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed on behalf of people who purchased Thinx, Ruby Love and Knix menstrual underwear.

 Reports have surfaced that some versions of the underwear contain toxic chemicals known as per- and polyfluoroalkyl substances (PFAS), which have been linked to cancer, fertility issues and other health problems.